EDS-214/EDS-214-analytical-workflows/README.md

 # EDS 214: Analytical Workflows and Scientific Reproducibility

-This course is taught as part of the Master of Environmental Data Science ([MEDS](https://bren.ucsb.edu/masters-programs/master-environmental-data-science)), Bren School of Environmental Science & Management, UC Santa Barbara
+This course was taught from 2021 to 2024 as part of the Master of Environmental Data Science ([MEDS](https://bren.ucsb.edu/masters-programs/master-environmental-data-science)), Bren School of Environmental Science & Management, UC Santa Barbara

 ## Instructor